scverse/scanpy/CONTRIBUTING.md

 * `adata.obs[key_added]`: Array of dim (number of samples) that stores the subgroup id (`'0'`, `'1'`, ...) for each cell.
 * `adata.uns['leiden']['params']`: A dict with the values for the parameters `resolution`, `random_state`, and `n_iterations`.
 ```
+Whether a section is interpreted as `numpydoc` or prose depends on whether the second line is indented or not.

 ### Tests